Coloquinte/locked-tapeout/blog/post.md

 # Applying logic locking to a TinyTapeout design with Moosic

-When creating a design, most of us are not in possession of the lithography and manufacturing tools necessary to actually create the chip: we send our design to a foundry, that is going to make the chip for us.
+When creating a design, most of us are not in possession of the lithography and manufacturing tools necessary to actually create the chip: we send our design to a foundry and they make the chip for us.

 This requires a great deal of trust in the toolchain and the foundry: a malicious actor could introduce backdoors, or just steal the design to reuse it themselves.
 For security-conscious designers, countermeasures are necessary.